bumps/bumps/doc/guide/optimizer.rst

 misses the data for long stretches.
 This indicates some feature missing from the model, or a lack of convergence to the best model.

-If :ref:`option-entropy` is given on the command line then bumps will show the total number of bits of information in the fit.
+If entropy is requested, then bumps will show the total number of bits of information in the fit.
 This derives from the entropy term:

 .. math: